yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 **Don't Stay Home**.
 Attend seminars, meetups, and software conferences.
 At least once a month, you must go somewhere where other programmers are hanging out.
-You don't need to be super active and make a lot of friends&mdash;just be there and watch.
+You don't need to be super active and make a lot of friends---just be there and watch.
 Eventually you will realize that it's time to become a speaker.
 Remember that it doesn't really matter how much your coworkers respect you.
 What matters is what the _market_ thinks about you.